Short time kernel asymptotics for Young SDE by means of Watanabe distribution theory: Sufficient condition for (A2) and (A3)

-In this final section we compare our main result (Theorem \ref{thm.MAIN.off}) on the off-diagonal asymptotics with a preceding one by Baudoin and Ouyang (Theorem 1.2, \cite{bo}), which is probably the only paper on this kind of problem.
+In this final section we give a sufficient condition for our main result (Theorem \ref{thm.MAIN.off}) on the off-diagonal asymptotics and compare it with a preceding result by Baudoin and Ouyang (Theorem 1.2, \cite{bo}), which is probably the only paper on this kind of problem.